LilyCole/tdd-jasmine/README.md

 });
 ```

-I'm not even going to bother running `spec` because I know all but one of these tests will fail.
-That's not important right now.
-The important thing is that I'm writing `expect` statements that make sense to me because this will inform the coding decisions I make later.

-## You do: Add an expectation to your code
+## Add an expectation to your code

 - Pair-up with someone in groups of two to three.
 - Together, come up with an origional expectation!
 What would be something fun our snowman is able to do?
 - Write down this expectations in plain English.

->Note: What names does it sense for the different variables/methods to have?
-The one who designs the spec, designs the code!
+>Note: The one who designs the spec, designs the code!

 **Take 5 minutes** to add the expectation to the suite on your own.
 Then...
 **Take 5 minutes** to meet up with your group and review each others' expectations.